JoeTrubenstein/astro-bmb/src/content/blog/how-search-engines-punish.md

 To remedy this, you may need to look into upgrading your hosting plan, as well as seeing if your database can be optimized.

-## Hiring a Web Developer or Digital Marketing Specialist
+## Hiring a Web Developer to speed up your site

 Does reading about this stuff give you a headache?

 Sometimes the easiest way to improve page speed is to simply hire someone else to do it.

-A professional web developer or digital marketing specialist can help you identify exactly what is negatively affecting your website performance and provide you with the best solutions to optimize the website speed.
+A professional web developer can help you identify exactly what is negatively affecting your website performance and provide you with the best solutions to optimize the website speed.
 They can also provide ongoing maintenance and support to ensure that your website stays fast and responsive.

 At the end of the day, a poorly performing website will serve only to frustrate users, damage your SEO, and ultimately kill your conversions.